glennin-codes/GuardBot/README.md

    ```
    npm install
    ```
-3. Copy the example environment file and update with your Telegram bot token:
+3. Copy the example environment file and update with your configuration:
    ```
    cp .env.example .env
    ```
-   Then edit `.env` to add your bot token from BotFather.
+   Then edit `.env` to add:
+   - Your bot token from BotFather
+   - Your registration endpoint URL
+   - Set USE_MOCK_ENDPOINT to true/false for development/production

 ## Development